top of page

 Genotype

-A- bb OR A- rbrb AND
+A- bb Cscs Fyfy OR A- rbrb Cscs Fyfy

 CsCs FYFY or CsCs Fyfy - lethal, foetus absorbed or possibly born as BEWs which die very young.